howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 In this section of the tutorial we'll cover pagination.
 You'll implement a simple pagination approach so that users are able to view the links in smaller chunks rather than all at once with a long list of `Link` elements.

-We also haven't implemented any cache updates yet, which we'll also cover.
-With cache updates we can update the cache when a new post is created, which will cause our app to automagically render the new data.
+You also haven't implemented any cache updates yet, which we'll also cover.
+With cache updates you can update the cache when a new post is created, which will cause your app to automagically render the new data.

 ## Preparing the React Components

-Like in every section, let's first prepare the React components for the new pagination feature.
+Like in every other section, let's first prepare the React components for the new pagination feature.
 In fact, we'll just slightly adjust the current routing setup.
 We'll reuse the existing `LinkList` component for two slightly different use-cases and routes.

 The first one is to display the 10 top voted links.
 The second one is to display new links in a list separated into multiple pages that the user can navigate through.